26 Free Charlie Chaplin Films Online

 A few things to know about Charlie Chaplin.
 He starred in over 80 films, reeling off most during the silent film era.
 In 1914 alone, he acted in 40 films, then another 15 in 1915.
 By the 1920s, Chaplin had emerged as the first larger-than-life movie star and director, if not the most recognizable person in the world.

-The film icon died on Christmas Day in 1977, and we’re commemorating this just-passed anniversary by highlighting 15 Chaplin films available on the web.
+The film icon died on Christmas Day in 1977, and we’re commemorating this just-passed anniversary by highlighting 65 Chaplin films available on the web.
 Above, you will find a Chaplin mini-film festival that brings together four movies shot in 1917: The Adventurer, The Cure, Easy Street and The Immigrant.
-And then housed in our Free Movies Collection, you will find another 11 Chaplin movies, all neatly listed here for you.
+And then below you’ll find 60+ other films arranged in a neat list.
+Many can be otherwise found in our collection of 700 Free Movies Collection.

 • A Burlesque On Carmen - Free - Original two-reel parody of Bizet’s Carmen by Charlie Chaplin.
 Also stars Leo White & Edna Purviance.
 (1915)